tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## WPDance Testimonial

-> This plugin adds Testimonial post type, Visual composer testimonial shortcode.
+<div class="lead">This plugin adds Testimonial post type, Visual composer testimonial shortcode.</div>

 After installed and activated, a new menu **Testimonials** will appear on the admin menu: